Representation theory of Geigle-Lenzing complete intersections: Cohen-Macaulay finiteness and -Cohen-Macaulay finiteness

-{\bf Cohen-Macaulay finiteness. } We say that a GL complete intersection $(R,\L)$ is \emph{Cohen-Macaulay finite} (=\emph{CM finite}) if there are only finitely many isomorphism classes of indecomposable objects in $\CM^{\L}R$ up to degree shift.
+\begin{definition}[Cohen-Macaulay finiteness] We say that a GL complete intersection $(R,\L)$ is \emph{Cohen-Macaulay finite} (=\emph{CM finite}) if there are only finitely many isomorphism classes of indecomposable objects in $\CM^{\L}R$ up to degree shift. \end{definition}

 As an application of results in previous section, we have the following classification of CM finite GL complete intersections.